paradise-jacamar-1600

 Vocalization

-Call: The typical call of the Paradise Jacamar is a distinctive series of high-pitched, repetitive notes that sound like a rapid "keer keer keer."
+Call: The call of the Paradise Jacamar is a distinctive series of high-pitched, repetitive notes that sound like a rapid "keer keer keer."
 This call is often used by individuals to communicate with their mates, signal alarm in response to potential threats, or establish territorial boundaries with other birds.

 Song: The song of the Paradise Jacamar is a melodious and rhythmic vocalization that consists of a series of whistles, trills, and chirps.
 This song is more elaborate and complex than its simple call and is often performed during courtship displays or interactions between mates.